 I feel a little embarrassed to be moving on to talk about graphics, because there were none.
 Or very little, at least.
 The ZX Spectrum version of Jewels of Darkness contained only occasional random static graphics — a stand of trees, a tall tower, a room displaying a series of doors — which added some spice to lengthy text descriptions.
 I believe the Commodore 64 version suffered from even less vibrant and even more more blocky visuals, if you can imagine such a thing.
 Looking back in 2025 at images for use in this article I can’t tell which looks worse, but I can tell you I don’t remember them looking bad at the time.
 Jewels of Darkness was a game series for players with vivid imaginations.
 For a 14 year old girl who had never seen a computer before, the rain-softened forests, imposing stone towers, vast sun-scorched deserts, and chilly damp caverns echoing with each footstep taken were as real as I wanted them to be.

 Jewels of Darkness didn’t stand alone as the only text based entry of the 80’s.
 Other games such as The Hobbit, A Mind Forever Voyaging, The Pawn, and others were also capturing imaginations at the time.
-However, JOD distinguished itself by offering what other titles did not: a powerful novel parser, capable of handling more complex commands, an expansive trilogy structure integrating hundreds of locations across three individual games, and the addition of (albeit static) graphics.
+However, JOD distinguished itself by offering what other titles did not: that powerful novel parser, capable of handling more complex commands, an expansive trilogy structure integrating hundreds of locations across three individual games, and the aforementioned addition of (albeit static) graphics.
 The overall effect was a mesmerizing sense of immersion beyond the text-only formats of its contemporaries — and all from an 8-bit system with just 128 kilobytes of memory.
 I was utterly enchanted.

 It’s not only now that we can look back and recognize Level 9’s contribution to gaming.
 Jewels of Darkness earned high praise back then too.
 The Spectrum version received a 96% average score from prominent gaming magazines like Crash, Your Sinclair, and ZX Computing.
+As a teenager, I would re-read those treasured magazine reviews between games, marvelling at their journalistic insights, and sure in my heart that a job writing about your favorite video games had to be the best gig any adult could ever aspire to.

 Follow us @TVPulseMag on Twitter | TVPulseMag.com on Bluesky for more gaming news, reviews, and interviews.